justinherman42/Data_Science_Projects/README.md

       + Part 3 investigates correlations between food insecurity and government expenditures
     + Regex projects
   + **Seasonality trends with dplyr and stlplus**
+  + **Predicting PH levels** EDA-->prediction for a business scenario wherein a company wants to understand it's manufacturing process
 ## Python projects
   + **Data Pipeline with random forest model for titanic survival Dataset** - project is built to be run locally from command prompt
   + **MNIST_Nueral_Network**- develop a NN from scratch and apply it to softmax classification of MNIST dataset